Home

 Disposal of cut materials: Always remove the cuttings, wildflower meadow hay should be removed as soon as possible and not be heaped on site as it will grow mouldy (a health risk).
 Meadow cuttings can be spread as compost in sheet mulches around trees and shrubs or composted.

-Most species in this mixture are 'Browse' resistant.
+Most species in this mixture are 'Browse' resistant after second year.

 A General Description of Meadow Range: